stevenrskelton/stevenrskelton.github.io/_posts/2013-08-03-finagle-query-cache-with-guava.md

 }
 ```

-We can similarily discover the `SeqId` in any client request:
+We can similarly discover the `SeqId` in any client request:

 ```scala
 def binaryProtocolMethodNameSeqId(request: Array[Byte]): (String, Array[Byte]) = {